-The BIOS Serial Console Port option enables redirection of video and keystrokes through the serial port prior to the OS boot.
+Use the BIOS Serial Console Port option to redirect video and keystrokes through the serial port to operating system boot.

-- This option can interfere with nonterminal devices attached to the serial port.
-In such cases, set this option to disabled. - This option is only supported in English language mode when running in the UEFI preboot System Utilities.
+This option can interfere with nonterminal devices attached to the serial port.
+In such cases, set this option to disabled.

+This option is only supported in English language mode when running in the UEFI preboot System Utilities.

-- From the System Utilities screen, select System Configuration > BIOS/Platform Configuration (RBSU) > BIOS Serial Console and EMS Options > BIOS Serial Console Port.
+- From the System Utilities screen, select System Configuration >BIOS/Platform Configuration (RBSU) >BIOS Serial Console and EMS Options >BIOS Serial Console Port.

 - 2. Select a setting.

 - Auto

 - Physical Serial Port

 - Virtual Serial Port

 - 3. Save your setting.